Meet the Team

 From 2006 to 2012 she was the Clinical Director for Child and Adolescent Mental Health Services of the South London and Maudsley NHS Foundation Trust.

 Dr Milavić’s interest in the organisation of child and adolescent psychiatry services led to her post of Co – Chair of the Child and Adolescent Psychiatry Section of the World Psychiatric Association (2011 to 2017).
 She has been a member of the Psychiatry Council of the Royal Society of Medicine in the UK from 2014 to date.
 More recently she was appointed to the Board of the Association of Child and Adolescent Mental Health, UK taking on the role of International Development Director.

 Michael is a retired corporate lawyer who was a partner at Baker McKenzie.
 He became a Trustee of OCD Action in 2012 and was responsible for ‘converting’ OCD Action from an unincorporated association into a Charitable Incorporated Organisation.
 Michael was responsible for setting up Nip in the Bud and registering it with the Charity Commission as a Charitable Incorporated Organisation.

 Lisanne Stock, Trustee

-Lisanne is a junior doctor who is currently working at Great Ormond Street Hospital.
-She has previously worked at University College Hospital and The Royal Free Hospital.
-As a student, she was President of the Oxford Society of Medicine and the Oxford Society for Psychiatry and Clinical Neurosciences.
-She is currently on a core psychiatry training programme in North Central London.
+Lisanne is a junior doctor who is currently working in North Central London.
+She has previously worked in a variety of London hospitals including Great Ormond Street Hospital, University College Hospital and The Royal Free Hospital.
+She has an interest in medical education and as a student, was President of the Oxford Society of Medicine and the Oxford Society for Psychiatry and Clinical Neurosciences.

 Nick Winters, Trustee